PaLMR: Towards Faithful Visual Reasoning via Multimodal Process Alignment: Experiments

 \subsection{Limitations}

-While PaLMR establishes a robust foundation for process-aligned multimodal reasoning, we identify two primary directions for future exploration.
-First, the framework's overall reasoning upper bound is inherently constrained by the base model's foundational capabilities.
-Future work should explore integrating auxiliary visual expert models to explicitly elevate the model's perceptual baseline and improve performance.
-Second, our current reward formulation exhibits a strict preference for exact lexical matching, which can inadvertently penalise semantically valid descriptions.
-Developing more robust, semantic-aware consistency evaluation metrics will be crucial to mitigate false penalties and improve the overall robustness of the visual-aware reward signal.
+While PaLMR establishes a robust foundation for process-aligned multimodal reasoning, we identify two primary directions for ongoing exploration.
+First, PaLMR's reasoning upper bound is constrained by the base model's foundational capabilities; future work could explicitly integrate auxiliary visual experts to improve this perceptual baseline.
+Second, our exact-matching reward inadvertently penalizes lexically distinct but semantically valid descriptions.
+Formulating robust, semantic-aware consistency metrics is necessary to reduce these false penalties.